What is Current Good Manufacturing Practices (CGMPs)?

 CGMP In the United States

-CGMP regulations in the United States are governed by statute and agency policies, which monitor and control the manufacturing facilities and processes.
+CGMP regulations in the United States are governed by statute and by agency policies, which monitor and control the manufacturing facilities and processes.
 The FDA is required to oversee the compliance of food and pharmaceutical manufacturers by ensuring that the items manufactured meet specific requirements such as identity, quality, strength, and purity.
-The word “current” in the term means that food and drug manufacturers must use the latest technologies, and do away with obsolete technologies.
+The word “current” in the term means that food and drug manufacturers must use the latest technologies and do away with obsolete technologies.

 In response to government regulations, some drug manufacturers now implement internal risk management systems.
 Compliance with Current Good Manufacturing Practices also requires manufacturers to establish operating procedures, use high-quality raw materials, maintain reliable product testing laboratories, and investigate any reported product quality issues.